Jatz/PeopleCodeTools/README.md

 ### Sublime Text Tidy PeopleCode Trace tool

 This tool will tidy up a tracesql file.
 At the moment all this tool does is add a matching quote to the end of certain lines that have an odd number of quotes, ensuring that the syntax highlighting of the PeopleCode trace file works correctly.

+Note: This tool will not work so well on large files (i.e. files greater than 5 MB)